 Indonesia

-Médecins Sans Frontières activities in Indonesia are focused on building emergency response capacity through training and direct support when necessary.
+Médecins Sans Frontières’ activities in Indonesia are focused on capacity building for emergency preparedness and response, through training and direct support.